SeanLehey/Tracking-Satellites-and-Processing-Real-Time-Telemetry-Transmissions/README.md

 Ideally, passes should be captured outside in wide-open areas as high as possible.
 Signal absorption, reflection, and interference can be mitigated by avoiding trees, buildings, and strong RF devices near your capture area.

-Below is a video capture of the GQRX waterfall when tuned to NOAA 19's downlink frequency of approximately 137.100MHz (be sure to enable audio!):
+Below is a video capture of the GQRX waterfall when tuned to NOAA 19's downlink frequency of approximately 137.100 MHz (be sure to enable audio!):

 https://github.com/user-attachments/assets/d6edcdc3-7e05-4eec-9e44-b56e50f7b4f2

+As you can hear in the above video snippet, the telemetry is coming through loud and clear as a rhythmic pulsing and clicking noise.
+This is the encoded data that we need to record and eventually process with SatDump.

+Here's a quick breakdown of the UI elements for the above video:

+### Downlink Frequency

+According to N2YO, the downlink frequency for NOAA 19 is 137.100 MHz.
+This can be configured at the top-left portion of the GQRX interface by typing in the desired frequency value.

+### Telemetry Data

+On the right side of the waterfall, you'll notice a distinct, consistently-formed yellow pattern.
+This is the frequency range we are monitoring with our filter (the grey rectangle with a red center line above the telemetry data).
+The video snippet above is from when the satellite was directly overhead and providing us with the clearest possible signal.
+You can expect the signal strength and quality to degrade as the satellite nears the end of its pass.

+### Squelch

+Adjusting the squelch value on the right side helps filter out white noise when attempting to zero in on our desired radio signal.
+The default value for GQRX is around -150.0 dB, but we've raised it to -67.0 dB for more ideal signal-to-noise ratio.

+## Decoding the Telemetry Data into Weather Images

+Now that we've recorded the audio of our satellite's telemetry broadcast, we can convert that into a human-interpretable image using tools like SatDump.